jfpaliga/hop-topic/README.md

 ## Introduction

+**DISCLAIMER**: The API used to create this project no longer exists.
+If you wish to clone this repository for yourself, you will need to amend the apicall.py to gather data from an API of your choice.

 The [Hop Topic](https://hop-topic-7a426dfa7c2e.herokuapp.com/) project is a full stack web application built with the Django framework.

 The website allows users to view a database of beers, ranked by their average rating as given by other users, and any reviews that have been left on a beer.
 Registered users can leave reviews on beers, edit or delete any of their own existing reviews and send a request for new beers to be added to the database.
 Site superusers have full access to CRUD functionality for beers, reviews and requests.